Photo is an area view of Silk Wood at Westonbirt, looking down at the lush green canopy of the ash woodlands.

 Why you need a permit

-We need to balance the needs and safety of all our visitors, wildlife conservation and sustainable timber production while protecting our woodlands for people to enjoy, wildlife to flourish and trees to thrive.
+We use a permit scheme to balance the needs and safety of all our visitors, wildlife conservation and sustainable timber production, while protecting our woodlands for people to enjoy, wildlife to flourish and trees to thrive.

-Reasons might include scientific research, producing stunning video that people will appreciate, or controlled recreational events.
-For this reason, any use of drones must have our permission.
+Permission to fly a drone might include scientific research, producing beautiful video that people will appreciate, or controlled recreational events.

 A drone flying through the forest